What is IR (Investor Relations) Marketing and How Does It Work?

 Investor relations requires specific knowledge of the audience you're targeting with your marketing.
 It also requires specific kinds of marketing.
 Investors aren't reading your basic blog posts about the tertiary problems in your industry.
 Instead, they're more interested in a direct, up-front discussion of the problem your company identified and addressed with your product, the challenges, the ways you're striving to overcome them, and more.

-Dropbox IR Page
+Dropbox Ir Page

 You know the basic concept if you've seen Shark Tank or Dragon's Den (the U.K. equivalent).